Bleudrift/100-days-of-code/log.md

 ##### Reviewed CSS descendents, inheritance, specificity

 **Today's Progress:**
-Reviewed CSS descendents, inheritance, specificity by watching several Net Ninja CSS beginner videos.
+Reviewed CSS descendents, inheritance, specificity by watching 28 Net Ninja CSS beginner videos.
 Learned about child selectors.
 <br>
 <br>
 **Thoughts:**
- Hopefully this will solve some of the problems in my survey.
+ It was very useful to review and do.
+Things started to become a bit clearer in terms of inheritance, descendants, specificity, etc. Hopefully this will solve some of the problems in my survey.

 **Helpful Links / Resources:**